Ai Mori: Climbing style

-Mori is known for her strong performances in lead climbing compared to bouldering.
-She excels in endurance based routes where her static climbing style plays a crucial role.
+Mori is known for her strong performances in lead climbing.
+She excels in endurance based routes where her static climbing style plays a crucial role, but occasionally struggles with dynamic moves.
 During boulder competition Mori has been praised by commentators for her "incredible footwork".
 She trains four times a week at two indoor gyms in Tsukuba.

 Mori has stated in 2022 that she prefers climbing outside of competitions: "I always like pushing myself to my limits, I can only do that in training.
 In comps if you make a mistake, your ranking changes dramatically.
 I don't want to feel pressure at every move.
 I like climbing freely."
 In a 2023 interview she explained how she learned to enjoy competitions after taking a break from them, and that she plans on competing for a maximum of 10 years.

 Personal life

 As of 2023, Mori was a student at the University of Tsukuba and living with her parents, planning to live alone in the future.
 She has a younger brother and is a fan of the Japanese pop band Sekai no Owari.